 One of the challenges with research on meditation is that there are many different kinds of methods that all have somewhat different effects.
 There is one meditation technique called yoga nidra.
 Yoga nidra is Sanskrit and means the yoga of sleep.
 Some proponents of yoga nidra claim that one hour of yoga nidra equals four hours of sleep.

-That being said, there probably is some difference, and yoga nidra may reduce the need for sleep more than traditional meditations.
+That being said, there probably is some difference and it is possible that yoga nidra reduces the need for sleep more than traditional meditations.